WOMEN DEVELOPMENT CELL (WDC)

 The WDC has been established in the college with the purpose of creating a campus free from all bias and prejudice against females.
 A committee consisting of the faculty members looks after the issue of safety of all females (students, teachers and staff members) within the campus.
 It also looks into the matter of solving any kind of gender based physical, mental or psychological discrimination faced by any female.
 The committee is actively involved in organizing various functions like self- defence programmes, debates, plays and talks by several women activists, etc. Members of the Faculty of Law and well known activists also visit the college regularly to enlighten the female students about their legal rights.

-Ms.Mohini Aggarwal (Department of Economics) is the Incharge of this cell for the current academic year.
+Dr. Anita Gaur (Department of Hindi) is the Incharge of this cell for the current academic year.

 EQUAL OPPORTUNITY CELL (EOC)

 The Equal Opportunity Cell was established by the University of Delhi on 27th June 2006 to address the issues related to SC/ST, the OBC and minorities and the physically challenged on a continual basis.
 The main problems faced by people viewed as disabled, or with disabilities, or of minority status, stems from disabling environmental, economic and cultural barriers.

 Disability and minority are therefore equal rights issues on a par with other forms of unjustifiable discrimination and prejudices.
 As part of its mission statement, the EOC ensures the following:

 - Affirmative action’s concerning SC, ST and OBC

 - A barrier free access to all buildings of Colleges, Departments, Libraries, Hostels and Officers of the University.

 - Smooth and efficient running of a Resource Centre that specializes in addressing the needs of PWDs in all categories including Visual, Hearing, Orthopedic, and Neurological.